dotBunny/GDX/.docfx/manual/getting-started.md

 ```

 ### Asset Store
+> [!NOTE]
-_Discussions to bring the package to the Asset Store are ongoing, we are looking to do this in the near future (1.5)._
+> Discussions to bring the package to the Asset Store are ongoing, we are looking to do this in the near future.

 ### OpenUPM
 The `GDX` package is registered with [OpenUPM](https://openupm.com/), and releases are automatically reflected in that registry.
 The package is registered as `com.dotbunny.gdx`.